 Intermediate audio production.
 Planning and executing recording sessions which involve a variety of musical ensembles under diverse recording conditions; live-performance/concert recordings; multi-track recording, overdub, and remix procedures; application of informed musical judgment to the mixing process; and research in recording techniques.
 Laboratory required.

 Pre-Req: MUSR 3100 Intro To Recording; Co-Reqs: MUSR 3600 Critical Listening, and MUSR 3900 Acoustics & Psychoacoust.

 This course is a clinical practicum which focuses on the development of interventions to promote the health of individuals and families.
 This course aims to refine critical thinking skills and analyze nursing's unique contribution to health care.
 Consideration is given to the interrelationships of theory, research and practice.

 Pre-req: NURS 1030 Academic Strategies Portfolio, NURS 3010 Research in Nursing and Health Care, NURS 3060 Health Assessment, NURS 3070 Concepts for Baccalaureate Nursing and Co-req: NURS 3080 Health Promotion in Nursing Practice.

-In this clinical course, students provide nursing care to adults in the acute care setting.
-The focus of the experience is the development of specifically tailored therapeutic interventions in providing care to adults with acute illness.
-Meets Core Curriculum Essential Learning Outcome for Critical Thinking & Problem Solving (CTPS).
+In this clinical course, students provide nursing care to adults in adult inpatient and outpatient settings.
+The focus of the experience is the development of specifically tailored therapeutic interventions in providing care to adults with acute and chronic illness.

 Co-Reqs: NURS 4100 Nsg Acute Care, NURS 4120 Com Hlth & Health Policy.
 Students must be in the School of Nursing UMass Lowell program.